-Shaun Ramsey is an Associate Professor of the Mathematics and Computer Science Department.
+Shaun Ramsey is an Associate Professor and Chair of the Mathematics and Computer Science Department.
 He earned his undergraduate degree in Computer Science with a concentration in Chemical Engineering at the University of Delaware in 1999, followed by his doctoral degree in Computer Science at the University of Utah in 2004.

 Dr. Ramsey immediately joined the faculty at Washington College in 2004 and since then has taught many different courses in both mathematics and computer science.
-Dr. Ramsey loves his courses, but some of his favorite courses to teach include Computer Graphics, GUI and Mobile Development, Operating Systems, and Theory of Computation.
+Dr. Ramsey loves his courses, but some of his favorite courses to teach include Computer Graphics, GUI and Mobile Development, Introduction to Game Design, Operating Systems and Theory of Computation.

 Student life is also an area where Dr. Ramsey volunteers much of his time.
 He advises the Washington College Computer Club, Washington College Interactive Gaming Society (WIGS), and co-advises the Washington College eSports club.
 Often you’ll find him with his students during a video game or board game night.